DarkScytale/ohmybackup/README.md

 ### Linux

-You need to have the Perl interpreter.
+You need to have the Python V3 interpreter.
 On Debian / Ubuntu it is included.
 If it is not, please consult the package installer of your OS to install the latest stable version.

 ### Microsoft Windows

 You first need to install [CygWin](https://www.cygwin.com/) (version used 2.8.0).
-During the install phase, you need to install the perl package.
+No extra package should be installed.

 ### Mac OS X